-I also like that you can set an advance notice requirement to prevent last minute meetings and buffers between meeting times.
-The free version worked fine for my virtual assistant needs but there are advanced features for the paid plans.
+I also like that you can set an advance notice requirement to prevent last-minute meetings and buffers between meeting times.
+The free version worked fine for my needs as a Virtual Assistant, but there are advanced features for the paid plans.

 Trello is another free virtual assistant tool I love.
 There are a lot of things to keep track of as a virtual assistant or freelancer, and Trello has been a lifesaver for my own projects and the projects I manage for clients.